LearnLib/alex/book/1.2.1/contents/developer-documents/REST.md

 Actions
 -------
 Swagger does not show the actions, so here we go.
-Every actions can also have two special attributes
+Every action can also have three special attributes

 ```json
 {